biosaxs-dev/molass-develop/_sources/chapters/06/testing.md

 :::{admonition} A note on the python path of this pytest execution
 :class: tip

-The python path in this execution is ensured to be set as the current repositoy root by the following setting in pyproject.toml.
+The python path in this execution is ensured to be set as the current repositoy root by the following specification in pyproject.toml.

 ```none
 [tool.pytest.ini_options]